-Barcelona Digital Talent was set up with the aim of consolidating Barcelona and Catalonia as southern Europe’s most important tech talent hub.
-Jordi Arrufí, the organisation’s director, gives a breakdown in this interview of the Catalan ICT sector and the ways to generate, retain and capture valuable technological talent.
+Barcelona Digital Talent was set up to consolidate Barcelona and Catalonia as southern Europe’s most important tech talent hub.
+Jordi Arrufí, the organization’s director, gives a breakdown in this interview of the Catalan ICT sector and how to generate, retain and capture valuable technological talent.

-And it is not just because of the pandemic, for if we compare ourselves with other autonomous communities, we see that in Spain the number of ICT professionals fell 5%, while in Catalonia it increased 20%.
-In other words, Catalonia has a robust sector that is growing and is looking for this type of professional.
+And it is not just because of the pandemic, for if we compare ourselves with other autonomous communities, we see that the number of ICT professionals in Spain fell by 5%.
+In comparison, in Catalonia, it increased by 20%.
+In other words, Catalonia has a robust growing sector and is looking for this type of professional.

 How many ICT professionals are there in Catalonia?

 There are some 100,000 professionals in Catalonia, and the number is growing.
 As an ecosystem, what we are doing is generating that talent.
-Last year we created 10,000 new professionals, coming from universities and other types of education such as bootcamps or vocational training, not to mention the international talent we were also able to attract.
+Last year we created 10,000 new professionals from universities and other types of education, such as boot camps or vocational training, not to mention the international talent we could also attract.

 The software developer is the digital profile most in demand.
 The user experience part is also in high demand, as are the CRM and big data profiles.

 We are currently detecting emerging profiles with more added value where the demand for talent is growing very fast.
-These are fields such as artificial intelligence, the Internet of Things, 3D Printing and blockchain.
+These fields include artificial intelligence, the Internet of Things, 3D Printing, and blockchain.

 What countries is the international talent in Barcelona coming from?

 More than 30% of ICT talent comes from outside Catalonia.
-London, Buenos Aires, Sao Paulo and Paris are the main cities of origin.
-Our affinity to Latin America is due to the language, and with Europe it’s thanks to the common market, which facilitates the attraction of talent as it eliminates the need for a visa.
+London, Buenos Aires, Sao Paulo, and Paris are the main cities of origin.
+Our affinity to Latin America is due to the language, and in Europe, thanks to the common market, which facilitates the attraction of talent and eliminates the need for a visa.

-What activities is Barcelona Digital Talent organising to promote digital talent?
+What activities is Barcelona Digital Talent organizing to promote digital talent?

-As regards reskilling, we have a programme of mentors and technology training workshops.
+As regards reskilling, we have a program of mentors and technology training workshops.
 We connect those people who want to train in technology skills with companies looking for talent through speed dating.

 On the international side, we’re performing online trade missions where we source talent for companies established in Catalonia that need it.

-And as regards universities that have many international students who come to Barcelona to study technology, we are connecting them with companies.
-We explain to students what the Barcelona and Catalonia technology ecosystem is like, with the aim of retaining them thanks to its power of attraction.
+And as regards universities with many international students who come to Barcelona to study technology, we are connecting them with companies.
+We explain to students what the Barcelona and Catalonia technology ecosystem is like intending to retain them thanks to its power of attraction.

 How has Covid-19 changed the ICT talent market?

-The IT profile was the most in demand during the strongest months of the pandemic.
+The IT profile was the most in-demand during the strongest months of the pandemic.
 7,000 job openings were created between March and May.
-Companies needed software developers in order to set up e-commerce structures, implement CRMs, and so on.
+Companies needed software developers to set up e-commerce structures, implement CRMs, etc.

 What are Barcelona Digital Talent's goals for this year?

-We want to be part of the direct creation of 1,000 new professionals, in addition to those already created by the market.
+We want to be part of the direct creation of 1,000 new professionals and those already created by the market.
 And in the next 5 years, we want to create 10,000 professionals.

-What challenges do Barcelona and Catalonia face as they continue to position themselves as a magnet of talent in Europe?
+What challenges do Barcelona and Catalonia face as they continue to position themselves as talent magnet in Europe?

 The pandemic puts the globalization of tech talent on the table.
 Companies like Facebook and Spotify have decided to hire professionals who can work from anywhere in the world.

-We are interested in digital professionals deciding to come here as a life choice: we have the opportunity to attract talent from all over to Barcelona, but it’s fundamental for them to end up working for companies here.
+We are interested in digital professionals deciding to come here as a life choice: we can attract talent from all over Barcelona, but it’s fundamental for them to end up working for companies here.